 Max Enrollment: 16

 Prerequisites: None.
-Open to First-Years, Sophomores and Juniors.
-Seniors by permission of the instructor.
+Open to First-Years and Sophomores.
+Juniors and Seniors by permission of the instructor.

 Distribution Requirements: ARS - Visual Arts, Music, Theater, Film and Video